axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-statistic-widget.rst

 .. _configure-new-dashboard-statistic-widget:

-Configure Statistics Widget
+Configure Statistic Widget
 ===========================

 .. _portal-statistic-widget:
-Define Statistics Widget
+Define Statistic Widget
 -------------------------

-The Statistics widget of the Portal dashboard displays statistics and charts.
+The Statistic widget of the Portal dashboard displays statistic and charts.

-Below is a sample JSON definition of a statistics widget in the Portal dashboard
+Below is a sample JSON definition of a statistic widget in the Portal dashboard

 .. code-block:: html